Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Background and Problem Formulation

-Such models $\hat{F}(x,t)$ and $\hat{G}(x,t)$ together with error bounds $\Delta_F(x,t)$ and $\Delta_G(x,t)$ may be obtained by identifying model parameters or by system identification techniques.
-Let us now define the set of \emph{admissible system dynamics} according to Assumption \ref{ass:1} as

-The output measurement map $Y:\mathbb{R}^n\to\mathbb{R}^p$ is \emph{only partially known}, but assumed to be locally Lipschitz continuous.
-We assume that there exists an inverse map $X:\mathbb{R}^p\to\mathbb{R}^n$ that recovers the state $x$ as $X(Y(x))=x$.
-This assumption means that a measurement $y$ uniquely defines a corresponding state $x$ and implies that $p\ge n$.
-This way, we implicitly assume high-dimensional measurements $y$.
-For instance, these can include camera images where the inverse map $X$ recovers the position of the system or even a sequence of camera images to recover its velocity.
-We present an example in the simulation study and refer to related literature using similar assumptions, such as \cite{dean2020guaranteeing}.
-If the function $Y$ was known, which is not the case here, one could construct $X$ to recover the state $x$ from an output measurements $y$.
-However, oftentimes the output measurement map $Y$ and hence the inverse map $X$ are not known. \begin{assumption} We assume to have a model $\hat{X}:\mathbb{R}^p \to\mathbb{R}^n$ that estimates $X(y)$ together with a function $\Delta_X:\mathbb{R}^p\to\mathbb{R}_{\ge 0}$ that bounds the error between $\hat{X}(y)$ and $X(y)$ as
+The output measurement map $Y:\mathbb{R}^n\to\mathbb{R}^p$ is \emph{only partially known} and locally Lipschitz continuous.
+For instance, $Y$ can describe a dashboard camera that is hard to model.
+We assume that there exists an inverse yet unknown map $X:\mathbb{R}^p\to\mathbb{R}^n$ that recovers the state $x$ as $X(Y(x))=x$.
+This means that a measurement $y$ uniquely defines a corresponding state $x$ and implies that $p\ge n$.
+This way, we implicitly assume high-dimensional measurements $y$ such as a dashboard camera where the inverse map $X$ recovers the position of the system, or even its velocity when a sequence of camera images is available.
+Since $Y$ and $X$ are unknown, one can, however, not recover the state $x$ from $y$.
+We present an example in the simulation study and refer to related literature using similar assumptions, such as \cite{dean2020guaranteeing,dean2020robust}. \begin{assumption} We assume to have a known model $\hat{X}:\mathbb{R}^p \to\mathbb{R}^n$ together with a function $\Delta_X:\mathbb{R}^p\to\mathbb{R}_{\ge 0}$ that bounds the error